divinity-m/Anti-Gravity/dev_logs.md

 ```
 By replacing the blocks width with the players speed, the hitbox of every block scales similarly and prevents odd collision issues at large scales.
 At incredibly small scales, this solution may reveal bugs, but I'm willing to allow that.

-Level 7 was fully completed in class despite the time I spent solving this issue.
+Level 7 was fully completed in class despite the large amount of time I spent solving this issue.
 <br>

 ### At Home Work